-Awards: ACEC Illinois Engineering Excellence Special Achievement Award
+Awards: ACEC Illinois Engineering Excellence Special Achievement Award; APWA Illinois Chapter Project of the Year Award

 The City of Moline, Illinois, received a Non-Compliance Advisory from Illinois Environment Protection Agency requiring development of a plan to correct the sanitary sewer overflows (SSOs) historically occurring along the River Drive Interceptor (RDI) of the North Slope collection system during wet-weather events.
 Initial investigations by the City recommended reducing infiltration and inflow (I/I) by 50 percent, rehabilitating the RDI to remove hydraulic restrictions, and constructing three massive excess flow storage tanks at remote locations.
 The City did not believe that it would be prudent to invest tens of millions of dollars in off-site excess flow storage tanks that would be subject to intermittent use, while leaving its aging wastewater treatment plant (WWTP) unaddressed.